 After years of devastating wildfires, firefighters and experts from around the world answered one question: “What have we learned?”
 As it turns out, the homes that survived did something different yet simple.
 Please take just 2 minutes and watch.

 As part of our wildfire prevention program, in 2021, FireSmart ambassadors visited neighbourhoods in the WUI areas and providing more than 5,000 homeowners with information to book fire safety assessments.

-The assessment is free and is conducted by a local FireSmart Representative.
-Our goal is to assist homeowners to adopt practices to mitigate the negative impacts of wildfire.
-There is also financial support available to seniors who want to make recommended changes and demonstrate the use of FireSmart principles and initiatives to reduce the risk of wildfire damage to their homes and community.
+The assessment was free and conducted by a local FireSmart Representative.
+The goal was to assist homeowners to adopt practices to mitigate the negative impacts of wildfire.
+Financial support was also available to seniors who wanted to make the recommended changes and demonstrate the use of FireSmart principles and initiatives to reduce the risk of wildfire damage to their homes and community.

 Assessment Map Area

 A large portion of our communities are considered Wildland/Urban Interface land, meaning that the forest meets the community.
 As a result, it is important to establish and maintain fire-safe homes and practice fire-safe behaviours within your community.

 Keep combustible materials at least 1.5m from your home, and piles of firewood at least 10m away.

 Keep your roof and gutters free of leaves and pine needles, and prune all branches that hang over the roof.